My Back Pages?

 Sorry… sometimes I get carried away.
 Let me just get to the details:

-If you want to play racquetball with me: you’d better be good.
+If you want to play racquetball with me: are you good?
+I mean actually good?

 And dessert?
 O.K., I can bake, too.